Beginner's Guide for WordPress / Start your WordPress Blog in minutes

 404 Logs in Redirection plugin

 We hope this article helped you learn how to track 404 pages and redirect them in WordPress.
-You may also want to see our list of the best WordPress contact form plugins to allow users to notify you when they see a 404 error, and our comparison of the best business phone services for remote teams.
+You may also want to see our guide on how to increase your blog traffic the easy way or our expert picks of the best 404 error page examples to inspire your website design.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.